 - Can you make a lifestyle change to improve your health to help avoid future issues and potentially reduce medical costs?

 - Do you overspend to reward yourself?
 Are you an emotional shopper?
-Do you buy things you actually want, or are you just trying to keep up with trends?
+Do you buy things you need, or are you just trying to keep up with trends?

 - If you’re financially supporting other people, can you reduce or discontinue it?
 Similarly, if you support your elderly parents, can your adult sibling(s) share the costs of care?